Abdul Karim Khan: His style

 "Although frail-looking, Khan Saheb maintained excellent health through regular exercises, disciplined habits, and frugal living.
 His photographs show him as a tall, slim person dressed immaculately in a black 'achkan', a cane in hand, a typical moustache and a red gold-bordered turban, and most striking of all, his dreamy eyes."

 Disciples

-Abdul Karim's disciples include Pandit Balkrishnabuwa Kapileshwari, Ganapat Rao Gurav, Roshan Ara Begum, Sureshbabu Mane, Vishwanathbuwa Jadhav and Sawai Gandharva was the Guru of Bhimsen Joshi.
+Abdul Karim's disciples include Pandit Balkrishnabuwa Kapileshwari, Ganapat Rao Gurav, Roshan Ara Begum, Sureshbabu Mane, Vishwanathbuwa Jadhav and Sawai Gandharva who was the Guru of Bhimsen Joshi.

 Death

 He was on his way to Pondicherry when he experienced severe pain in the chest at Chingleput.
 On 27 October 1937, he died peacefully on the platform at Singaperumalkoil railway station.
 He spent the last few hours of his life remembering God, offering Namaz and reciting Kalma in the Raga Darbari.